SimonHFrost/music-key-generator/readme.rst

 ######################
 Future implementations & Known Issues
 ######################
-.
-GUI Threading - currently hangs when playing audio clip .
-No sharp keys
+- GUI Threading - currently hangs when playing audio clip
+- No sharp keys
-.
-Audio clip for 'minor' is a terrible self recording and I'll replace it eventually .
-Adjustable time period for interval
+- Audio clip for 'minor' is a terrible self recording and I'll replace it eventually
-.
-Code structure is terrible :(
+- Adjustable time period for interval